 The MMTC application has only one function – to create the SCLK Kernel, the SCLK/SCET file, and a Time History File.
 That is its only use-case.
 The method by which the clock change rate is derived is the only major variable and is completed by assignment or, as will normally be the case, by one of two computation methods.
 The clock change rate can be assigned by a command line argument to either 1.0 or a specified value, or it can be computed over a configurable time period or interpolated from the previous contact.
-The definition of the clock change rate and how it relates to the clock drift rate is described in Section 4.6.
+The definition of the clock change rate and how it relates to the clock drift rate is described in Section 5.2.2.

-PERFORM TIME CORRELATION
+PERFORMING TIME CORRELATION

-The highest level requirements are listed in Table 4 below.
-These are depicted graphically as SysML requirements diagrams showing traceability in Figure 2 in Appendix A. The Time Correlation application is a mission-independent application that maintains on the ground an association between spacecraft onboard clock time and Earth time and produces the associated data products.
+The Time Correlation application is a mission-independent application that maintains on the ground an association between spacecraft onboard clock time and Earth time and produces the associated data products.
 It maintains a time correlation product in the form of a SPICE SCLK kernel that contains a set of correlations between spacecraft time (SCLK) and terrestrial (Earth) time.

 The product of the Time Correlation application is a cumulative Time History that contains information about the status of the clocks on board the spacecraft over time.
 This Time History Product is used for analysis by cognizant engineers or mission operations personnel.
 It contains information useful for assessing the health of the spacecraft clock and for diagnosing anomalies.